ren-kevin/ren-kevin.github.io/_pages/about.md

 <!--I am on the 2025/2026 academic job market.-->

-I am a Ph.D.
-Finance candidate at the Kellogg School of Management at Northwestern University.
+I am a sixth-year Ph.D.
+Finance candidate at the Kellogg School of Management at Northwestern University and I am on the 2025/2026 academic job market.
 My research is broadly within financial economics and macroeconomics with a focus on topics in macro-finance, asset pricing, firm dynamics, and innovation.

 [Download CV (PDF)](/files/cv.pdf){: .btn--generalbutton target="_blank"}